 Random People Selling Dogs

 This one should be obvious, but please do not buy a dog from someone at a flea market or some random person sitting in a parking lot or on the side of the road.
 You have no way of knowing the history of that dog.
 Similar to getting a dog through online classifieds, that dog could have all kinds of problems.
-Paying that random person for a dog is only going to encourage that type of irresponsible behavior (the person might be a backyard breeder).
+Paying that random person for a dog is only going to encourage that type of irresponsible behavior.
+The person might be a backyard breeder, meaning you are supporting their business and helping them bring more dogs into a bad situation.
 Even getting a dog for free this way is a bad idea (chances are you will pay for it later).

 There are millions of dogs in legitimate animal shelters and rescue groups waiting for their forever homes.
 Please help support those organizations by adopting from them!